DataDog/hiring-engineers/answers.md

 ### Set the Timeboard's timeframe and take a snapshot
+* Set the Timeboard's timeframe to the past 5 minutes
+* Take a snapshot of this graph and use the @ notation to send it to yourself.

 UI allowed me to set the Timeboard's timeframe to the past 5 minutes and take a snapshot.